google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 Who I commonly work with

-Often, over-extending themselves in relationships once felt like the safest way to keep connection.
+Over-extending themselves in relationships once felt like the safest way to keep connection.

 Being the understanding one.